-I try to maintain a mostly vegan diet, for both health and animal welfare reasons, although I’m not interested in the label and I don’t stress out if I occasionally make a contradictory choice.
-My only goal is to be conscious of my purchasing decisions and reduce harm…not to uphold a perfect standard.
+I aim to maintain a mostly vegan diet, for both health and animal welfare reasons, although I’m not interested in the label and I don’t stress out when I make contradictory choices.
+My only goal is to be conscious of my purchasing decisions and reduce harm.

 Twice a week, I have an online meeting with my team at 9:00 AM.
 During this meeting I get updates regarding our active projects, I test the latest builds of new games, and I provide feedback and design direction as needed.

 There are at least half a dozen active projects in the pipeline at any given time, so these meetings are crucial for ensuring that everyone is on the same page.
 My team does fantastic work and reduces my personal workload, which allows me to focus on the big picture and plan for the future.

 If it’s a day without a team meeting, I usually try to find the motivation to exercise or go for a walk around the city.
 In the likely event that I can’t find that motivation, I’ll dedicate this time to organization and planning, and get ready for the day ahead.

 This is when the real work starts.
 I’m fully awake and in my best mental state.
 Most of my work from now until 1:00 PM involves designing, coding, and testing new games, doing maintenance on my existing portfolio of games, or packaging games for clients.
 I might also talk with clients/partners on Skype, or spend time learning new tools and advanced concepts.